OSGConnect/connectbook/start/software/software-transfer-via-htcondor-or-http.md

 ## Starting Up

-First login to `login.osgconnect.net`.
-Create a working directory, run `tutorial software`.
+First login to your OSG Connect login node.
+Create a working directory by running `tutorial software`, and `cd tutorial-software`.
 Then make sure that you have a public directory exported via Web.
-This directory should have been created for you and be accessible at an URL like `https://stash.osgconnect.net/+user/` where "user" is your user name on OSG Connect :
+This directory should have been created for you and be accessible at an URL like `https://stash.osgconnect.net/+username/` where "username" is your user name on OSG Connect :

-	$ ls -al ~/data/public
+	$ ls -al /public/<username>

 ## Distributing Applications Using Stash and HTTP